Reverse Engineering a vehicle (or creating a CAN dbc file)

 Pitfall of Reverse Engineering

-• Some ECUs implement security measures that require an ‘unlock sequence’ to enable a positive response.
-Specifically, this is known as Security Access or Seed-And-Key access.
+• For instance, some ECUs implement security measures that require an ‘unlock sequence’ to enable a positive response.
+Specifically, this process is known as Security Access or Seed-and-Key access.

 • Some OEMs disable Diagnostic Data access to prevent Reverse Engineering a vehicle.

 • The J1962 (D2C/OBD) connector may not expose all vehicle buses.
-Therefore, accessing data of all in-vehicle networks might not be possible.
+As a result, accessing data from all in-vehicle networks might not be possible.

 Creating a CAN DBC File